Award Criteria and Guidance for the Historic England Angel Awards

 Is my project eligible?

 To be eligible to apply for a Historic England Angel Award you must be a group or individual who has done one or more of the following:

-- Rescued a listed heritage site
+- Rescued a historic building

 What are the award categories?

 - Best Contribution to a Heritage Project by Young People

 - Best Craftsmanship or Apprentice on a Heritage Rescue or Repair Project

 - Best Rescue, Recording or Interpretation of a Historic Place

 What ages are covered in the 'young people' category?